Are you ready for The Romanoffs? Amazon just released new photos and episodes details from the upcoming TV show.

 From Matthew Weiner, the drama follows “eight separate stories about people who believe themselves to be descendants of the Russian royal family.”
 The cast includes Isabelle Huppert, John Slattery, Amanda Peet, Diane Lane, Christina Hendricks, Marthe Keller, Jack Huston, and Corey Stoll.

-The Romanoffs premieres on Amazon on October 12th.
+The Romanoffs premieres on Prime Video on October 12th.

 Take a first look and read more info below:

 The highly anticipated original contemporary anthology series, The Romanoffs, is set to premiere on Amazon Prime Video Friday, October 12 with new episodes released weekly, on Fridays.
 This is the first anthology series for Amazon Prime Video that will roll out on a weekly basis.
 The Romanoffs will be available initially in the original version in over 200 countries and territories, with dubbed foreign language versions coming in early 2019.